FACULTY

 Lab Assistant

 Meet Faith Olabanji.
-Faith is a First-Year at Trinity University who participates in Cross-Examination Debate on campus.
-She has 3 years of debate experience in the areas of LD and Policy.
-She's very excited to be working as an RA and Lab Assistant for the 2025 Trinity Debate Institute Inaugural.
+Faith is a sophomore at Trinity University who participates in Cross-Examination Debate on campus.
+She has 3.5 years of debate experience in the areas of LD and Policy.
+She's very excited to be working as an RA and Lab Assistant for the 2026 Trinity Debate Institute.

 %20(1).jpg)